chandnyadav/second-demo/README.md

 # second-demo
-This is second code trial
+This is second code trial and try to change this code by typing nothig